SAP Omnichannel Promotion Pricing for SAP Retail Omnichannel Commerce

 Typical Situation in Retail Sales Applications

-Each solution has its own price basis (let’s call it “repository”) and its own price calculation logic (let’s call it “pricing service”):
+Each solution typically has its own price basis (let’s call it “repository”) and its own price calculation logic (let’s call it “pricing service”):

 This multitude of pricing tools often leads to price inconsistencies in the various sales channels.
 Even worse, promotional offer types and rules are not fully and consistently supported across all sales channels.